dongilK/DIdaniel/README.md

 - 👋 안녕하세요. 김동일(KIM DONG IL) 입니다.
+-
-- 👀 I’m interested in ...
+- 👀 I’m interested in MERN developer and interactive web design
+-
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Next.js, Typescript
-- 💞️ I’m looking to collaborate on ...
+-
-- 📫 How to reach me ...
+- 📫 You can reach me this E-mail [ cappu159@gmail.com ]

 <!---
 DIdaniel/DIdaniel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.